Trivernis/mediarepo/README.md

 After building the `out` directory contains all the built binaries and bundles.

+### Test Builds

+For test builds the `Dockerfile` in this repository can be used.
+This way no build dependencies need to be installed on the system.
+The dockerfile doesn't provide any artifacts and can only be used for validation.

 ## Usage and Further Information

 Please consult the [official website](https://mediarepo.trivernis.dev) for more information.